-Published on in Pediatric Airway Update
+Published onPediatric Airway Update

-After surgery, the findings of BS’s airway were reviewed with his parents.
-Upon discussing his history, further interesting details came to light.
-He had required supplemental airway assistance after birth and a short NICU stay for respiratory support.
-Since being home, he had struggled with weight gain and had intermittent inspiratory stridor at times associated with retractions on his chest.
-Mother also reported “heavy breathing” at times.
-Combining the operating room findings and the patient’s history, it was recommended to perform studies to further delineate his unique anatomy and to remain in the NICU for airway observation.
+After surgery, Dr. Javia reviewed the images and findings from the MLB with the family.
+Upon discussing his history, details arose.
+The child required supplemental airway assistance after birth and a short NICU stay for respiratory support.
+Since being home, he struggled with weight gain and had intermittent inspiratory stridor at times associated with retractions.
+His mother also reported “heavy breathing” at times.
+Combining the operating room findings and the patient’s history, Dr. Javia recommended further studies to delineate his unique anatomy and to remain in the NICU for airway observation.

-One of the studies recommended was a CT Angiography (CTA) of the chest was ordered with 3D reconstruction.
-This test revealed the entire trachea to have stenosis from the larynx all the way down to the carina with complete tracheal rings.
-The tracheal airway was 2 mm at its narrowest.
-Another surprise was the discovery BS also had anomalous vasculature: a left pulmonary artery sling (LPA sling).
+One of the studies recommended was a CT Angiography (CTA) of the chest with 3D reconstruction.
+This test revealed an entire stenotic trachea, from the larynx to carina, with complete tracheal rings.
+The trachea was 2 mm at its narrowest.
+Another surprise from the CTA was the discovery that BS also had anomalous cardiac vasculature: a left pulmonary artery sling (LPA sling).
 With LPA slings, the left pulmonary artery originates off the right pulmonary artery instead of from the main pulmonary artery branch.
-This results in the left pulmonary artery wrapping around the trachea and further narrowing the distal trachea (Figure 2).
-Due to the additional cardiovascular findings, the cardiothoracic (CT) surgery team was consulted.
-Stephanie Fuller, MD, one of CHOP’s CT surgeons who collaborates with the Center for Pediatric Airway Disorders on infants and children with this unique problem involving the trachea, weighed in.
-After further discussion and review of all of the studies (MLB, CTA Chest), it was decided that the safest approach would be a collaboration between Airway and CT surgery to reconstruct BS’s narrowed trachea as well as address the pulmonary artery sling at the same time.
+This results in the left pulmonary artery wrapping around the trachea and further narrowing the distal trachea.
+Due to the additional cardiovascular findings, Dr. Javia consulted with the cardiothoracic (CT) surgery team.
+Stephanie Fuller, MD, one of CHOP’s CT surgeons who collaborates with the Center for Pediatric Airway Disorders with infants and children who have complete tracheal rings, provided her expertise.
+After further discussion and review of all of the studies (MLB, CTA Chest), it was decided the safest approach would be a joint procedure with CT surgery to reconstruct BS’s narrowed trachea as well as address the LPA sling at the same time.

-Discussion: Complete tracheal rings and long segment tracheal stenosis
+Complete tracheal rings and long segment tracheal stenosis

-BS presented with many of the symptoms that babies or children with long segment tracheal stenosis exhibit.
-He had wet, inspiratory stridor (a high-pitched type of noisy breathing); poor weight gain; retractions during breathing; chest congestion; and difficult intubation history.
+Infants and children with complete tracheal rings and long segmented tracheal stenosis can have wet, inspiratory stridor (a high pitched type of noisy breathing); poor weight gain; retractions during breathing; chest congestion, and difficult intubation history.
 Other children have presented with frequent pneumonias, cyanotic episodes (blue spells), or inability to wean from an ETT and mechanical ventilation.
-Chest congestion, frequent pneumonias, and upper respiratory infections result from ineffective airway clearance due to the stenosis.
+The chest congestion, frequent pneumonias and upper respiratory infections result from ineffective airway clearance due to the stenosis.
 Some infants and children have mild symptoms of tracheal stenosis and may not know until they have an elective surgery that requires intubation.
 In other cases, the child is in such distress when they are born that they require immediate evaluation in the operating room.